 The Basic, S0, S1 and S2 service objectives provide less than one vCore (CPU).
 For CPU-intensive workloads, a service objective of S3 or greater is recommended.

 In the Basic, S0, and S1 service objectives, database files are stored in Azure Standard Storage, which uses hard disk drive (HDD)-based storage media.
 These service objectives are best suited for development, testing, and other infrequently accessed workloads that are less sensitive to performance variability.

 To see actual resource governance limits for a database or elastic pool, query the sys.dm_user_db_resource_governance view.
 For a single database, one row is returned.
 For a database in an elastic pool, a row is returned for each database in the pool.

 You can get a free database in Azure SQL Database at the Basic service tier with an Azure free account.
 For information, see Create a managed cloud database with your Azure free account.

 Resource limits differ for single and pooled databases.

 Single database storage limits

-Compute sizes are expressed in terms of Database Transaction Units (DTUs) for single databases and elastic Database Transaction Units (eDTUs) for elastic pools.
+In Azure SQL Database, compute sizes are expressed in terms of Database Transaction Units (DTUs) for single databases and elastic Database Transaction Units (eDTUs) for elastic pools.
 To learn more, review Resource limits for single databases.